mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - Co-ordination: Co-ordination: Climbing, juggling, throwing.
 Climbing: Dexterity, 10–60 seconds, Diffi culty varies.
 So long as
-    he succeeds, the character’s Effect is usually irrelevant unless he is trying to do something while climbing, in which case the climbing is part of a task chain or multiple action.
+    he succeeds, the character's Effect is usually irrelevant unless he is trying to do something while climbing, in which case the climbing is part of a task chain or multiple action.
 Sprinting: Dexterity or Strength, 1–6 seconds, Average (+0).
 If